On this page

 Permissible purposes for collecting, processing or transferring data includes the following:

-- Performing system maintenance
+- Performing system maintenance and diagnostics processes

-- Protecting users from spam, fraud, harassment, and security risks
+- Protecting users from spam

-- Authenticating users
+- Authenticating your users

 - Fulfilling warranties